A Male Triathlete In A Full Tuck On The Bike During A Race

 The bike leg is the longest segment by far and it will also greatly impact your ability to run well in the marathon.
 As a result, preparing your body to handle the rigors of the specific effort should be a priority.

-Swim race TSS values are much lower given the shorter duration of an IRONMAN swim leg and can therefore be more easily achieved in training, allowing you to develop the tolerance required on race day.
+Swim race TSS values are much lower given the shorter duration of a full-distance triathlon swim leg and can therefore be more easily achieved in training, allowing you to develop the tolerance required on race day.
 I would not recommend reproducing race day run TSS in training, given the increased risk of injury.

-IRONMAN run TSS projections can be made based on training metrics such as Intensity Factor, Functional Threshold Pace, and the Mean Maximal Pace Curve after a race TSS ride.
-On average an IRONMAN run will vary between 190 and 250 TSS, depending on the athlete, while IF ranges are between 0.7-0.85.
+Full-distance triathlon run TSS projections can be made based on training metrics such as Intensity Factor, Functional Threshold Pace, and the Mean Maximal Pace Curve after a race TSS ride.
+On average, a full-distance triathlon run will vary between 190 and 250 TSS, depending on the athlete, while IF ranges are between 0.7-0.85.
 With this information, you can determine the appropriate IF, and thus pace or power, you or your athlete can hold off the bike and train to achieve that goal.

 Adjust Your Plan as Needed Along the Way